Bulgarian Turks: Possible settlement in the pre-Ottoman period

 While Turks settled in Bulgaria during and after the Ottoman conquest, there are indications that some Turks possibly settled before this period.
-According to early historical compilations and translations of Ibn Bibi's History of the Seljuq Sultanate of Rum a well founded account is presented of Turkish immigration from Anatolia to Dobruja.
+According to early historical compilations and translations of Ibn Bibi's History of the Seljuq Sultanate of Rum an account is presented of Turkish immigration from Anatolia to Dobruja.
 Ibn Bibi's historical memoirs cover the period 1192–1281 well before Ottoman rule over the Balkans.
 The work of Ibn Bibi finished in 1281 and was written in Persian for one of the last Rum Seljuk Sultans Kaykhusraw III.
 In his Turkish translation called the Selçukname Yazıcıoğlu Ali describes how Seljuk Turk troops joined their Sultan 'Izz al-Din Kayka'us II (Kaykaus II) to help the Byzantine Emperor Michael VIII Palaiologos in his military campaigns.
-It is thought that during this campaign Seljuks settled in Dobruja.
+It is claimed that during this campaign Seljuks settled in Dobruja.
 As a result of Babai revolt, in 1261, one of the Turkoman dervish Sari Saltuk was forced to take refuge in the Byzantine Empire, alongside 40 Turkoman clans.
 He was settled in Dobruja, whence he entered the service of the powerful Muslim Mongol emir, Nogai Khan.
+However the Byzantines didn't control Dobruja at the time, which was part of Bulgaria and they didn't have a common border with the Tatars.
 Sari Saltuk became the hero of an epic, as a dervish and ghazi spreading Islam into Europe.
 As described in the works of Ibn Battuta and Evliya Çelebi, Seljuk Turks settled in area of Dobruja along the Black Sea coast in the borderland between what is now Bulgaria and their furthest outpost Babadag situated in Northern Dobruja.
 Part of them returned to Anatolia, while the rest became Christianized and adopted the name of Gagauz.
-There are also some doubts about these events, which according to some scholars have the characteristics of a folk legend.
+There are also doubts about these events, which according to some scholars have the characteristics of a folk legend.